10 Years of Small Business Tips

 Feedback is a gift, solicit it and take it seriously.

-The emails you all send to [email protected] is INVALUABLE and easily one of our biggest competitive advantages.
+The emails you all send to are INVALUABLE and easily one of our biggest competitive advantages.
 You tell us when we’re great, when we suck, you share your stories and when necessary, flame us.

 When creating your business don’t be scared to ask people what they think.
 Ask your customers as well as individuals who don’t know anything about your business.
 People love giving their opinions.